magnusrodseth/sobekkseter/README.md

 TOKEN_ID=MyT0k3n1D
 ```

-Now that you have a valid `.env` file, it's time to run the application.
+Now that you have a valid `.env.local` file, it's time to run the application.

 ### With Docker 🐳